cmu-sei/crucible/docs/player_copy_and_paste_text.md

+# Player How to: Copy and paste text

 The procedures below show you how to:

 - Copy text from a local machine (that is, an _out-of-game_ computer) and paste it into a Player virtual machine, and